erenarkangil/fareguard-ai/README.md

 FareGuard.AI acts as a **knowledge assistant** for airline revenue management, fare audit, and ticketing teams.
 It retrieves and interprets official rule documentation to provide reliable, contextual responses.

-While general LLMs like ChatGPT are powerful, they often hallucinate or fail in highly specialized, rule-based contexts such as ATPCO, IATA, or GDS fare construction
+While general LLMs like ChatGPT are powerful, they often hallucinate or fail in highly specialized, rule-based contexts such as ATPCO fare rules.

 💡 **Mission:** Prevent misinformation and reduce costly fare violations by giving agents an AI that truly understands fare rules.